jatinbabariya/python/README.md

 - Put the image in root directory of this project
 - Replace the name and extension of image with "xxx.xxx"
-- Finally run the program
+- Finally run the code

   ```bash
   python 03_custom-img.py